 A pre-proposal may include a total cost estimate but does not include a budget, and it is not expected to result directly in an award.
 Usually, the purpose of a pre-proposal is to inform and heighten the interest of a potential sponsor so that the sponsor requests a more detailed formal proposal.
 If the sponsor does not require the signature of the institutional official on the pre-proposal or does not require the commitment of university resources at the pre-proposal stage (e.g. institutional cost share), then the investigator is not required to route the pre-proposal through the University's proposal routing process.
-However, if a sponsor does require the signature of the institutional official on the pre-proposal or university resources at the pre-proposal stage (e.g..: institutional cost share or a detailed budget), then the investigator is required to route the pre-proposal through the University's proposal stage (e.g., institutional cost share or a detailed budget), then the investigator is required to route the pre-proposal through the University's proposal routing process.
+However, if a sponsor does require the signature of the institutional official on the pre-proposal or requires the commitment of university resources at the pre-proposal stage (e.g..: institutional cost share or a detailed budget), then the investigator is required to route the pre-proposal through the University's proposal routing process.
 NOTE: In cases where a pre-proposal is submitted via an electronic system by an institutional official (e.g., Grants.gov, Fastlane), the pre-proposal must be processed through the University proposal routing process.
 In addition, it is requested that, in those cases where approval is not required at the pre-proposal stage, that a copy be forwarded to OSP as well as the appropriate college-level designee following submission.